eclipse/repairnator/doc/Scripts/script_notes.md

 ```
 ./launch_rtscanner.sh
 ```
-starts a scanner which in realtime finds builds with failing tests which it then attempts to repair.
-Is run for as long as specified by the DURATION option in the config file.
+Starts a scanner which looks for failing builds in realtime.
+For each it finds it will start a docker container with an instance of repairnator-pipeline that tries to repair the build.
+It will run for as long as specified by the DURATION option in the repairnator.cfg file.

-## launch